 Slovenia is very much one of Europe’s wine capitals.
 If you’re excited to sample the local delicacies when you visit Slovenia, why not start with the wine!

 If you go with Get Your Guide you can book a range of wine tours that include exploring the vineyards, learning about the history and uniqueness of Slovenian wine, and sampling the local flavours for yourself.
-One tour will take you to the Vipava Valley where you can see where the wine comes from.
+This tour will take you to the Vipava Valley where you can see where the wine comes from.

 Another takes place in Ljubljana and gives you a few hours to taste all the great wines of Slovenia for yourself!

-20. Go Skiing in Vogel
+20. Go skiing in Vogel

 Right beside the serene Lake Bohinj is the unassuming ski resort of Vogel.
 Come winter, this is one of the best places to visit in Slovenia for a skiing and snowboarding winter holiday!
 Slopes, downward tracks, jumps – everything a ski-addict could want is right here.